 Little did I know that the devastation I felt as I walked out of the court house alone that day was just the beginning of a journey of pain, shame, disappointment and social shunning that my husband’s incarceration had created for my children and me.
 My sons and I had joined the leagues of forgotten victims; the families of the incarcerated.
 I searched everywhere for help.
 I knew from the number of people who filled the prison visiting rooms that we were not alone in our plight, and yet I could not find a single support group or program offered to help families and children of the incarcerated.

 The fact that Ron had not committed the crime for which he was incarcerated provided little comfort to us, as we fought to stay together as a family with no outside support.
 We soon realized the loss and grief my sons suffered was simply beyond the grasp of society, and that the world has little use for the families of felons and ex-offenders.
-Their pain was ignored and their suffering met with contempt.
-It was too much to bear alone.

 The day Ron went to prison was the day he gave his life to Christ.
 Two months later, in a prison visiting room, Ron led me in a prayer and I gave my life over to Christ as well.
 Our prayer became, “Lord, send us where no one else will go.”
 By the grace of God, during those difficult 15 years of Ron’s incarceration, we overcame many obstacles including welfare, poor lifestyle choices, and a host of other issues inherent to family separation as a result of incarceration.
 Ron learned to function as a husband and father from behind bars, while I was able to successfully get off of welfare.
 Despite the hardships we endured, we built a new life together for our children; one free of shame and embarrassment.